wpgitupdater/display-git-status/README.md

 ## Description ##

-Git Status is a pretty simple plugin, all it needs is access to the `shell_exec` function and to be pointed at a git repository.
+Display Git Status is a pretty simple plugin, all it needs is access to the `shell_exec` function and to be pointed at a git repository.

 The plugin will not perform any state altering operations, it accesses the repository using read only methods to fetch information like branch name, last commit and status.